RuchiraSachinthana/RuchiraSachinthana/README.md

 ![snake gif](https://github.com/RuchiraSachinthana/RuchiraSachinthana/blob/output/github-contribution-grid-snake.gif)
 <hr>
-I'm currently pursuing an engineering degree in Electronics and Telecommunication from Sri Lanka Technological Campus and Full-Stack software Engineering degree at JIAT.
+I'm currently pursuing an engineering degree in Electronics and Telecommunication from Sri Lanka Technological Campus and Full-Stack software Engineering degree at JIAT. <br> <br>

 I'm seeking an internship or co-op in electronic , IT, or a related field where I can use the skills I am learning in my classroom and in my practical labs and use them in real world scenarios.
 Please contact me if you are seeking to recruit applicants for internships, co-ops, or part-time work.
 Also, I would appreciate if you would share my profile with anyone you know who may be seeking applicants, or to send me any leads you know about.